Sofitel Legend Metropole Hanoi: History

-In 1899, Gustave-Émile Dumoutier files a request to convert the buildings on his land at the corner of boulevard Henri-Rivière into a hotel.
-The extra capital of 500,000 francs is provided by businessman André Ducamp.
-The Grand Métropole Hôtel is opened in August 1901 by André Ducamp and Gustave-Émile Dumoutier, operated by the Cie Française Immobilière.
+In 1899, prominent archeologist and historian Gustave-Émile Dumoutier, Director of the Tonkin Department of Education, files a request to convert the buildings on his land at the corner of Boulevard Henri-Rivière (now Ngô Quyền Street) into a hotel.
+Businessman André Ducamp invested 500,000 francs of capital into the venture and became the hotel's first administrator.

-On 2 August in 1904 Gustave-Émile Dumoutier, partner of Andre Ducamp, dies.
+The Grand Métropole Hôtel opened in August 1901 as the largest and most modern hotel in French Indochina, operated by the Compagnie Française Immobilière.
+In 1902, arc lamps were installed in front of the hotel to brighten the night.
+In 1908, an extension of 30 rooms overlooking the Chavassieux (Diên Hồng) garden was opened.

-The hotel is managed by the professional manager, Frenchman Edouard Lion.
-It is regarded by visitors as ‚a luxurious, though expensive abode‘.
+The hotel is managed by a professional manager, Frenchman Edouard Lion.
+It is regarded by visitors as "a luxurious, though expensive abode".
+In addition to French, the Métropole provided guest services in English and German.